benhoyt/goawk/README.md

 ## Stability

 This project has a good suite of tests, which include my own intepreter tests, the original AWK test suite, and the relevant tests from the Gawk test suite.
-I've used it a bunch personally, and it's used in the [Benthos](https://github.com/benthosdev/benthos) stream processor as well as by the software team at the library of the University of Antwerp.
+I've used it a bunch personally, and it's used in the [Redpanda Connect](https://github.com/redpanda-data/connect) (formerly "Benthos") stream processor as well as by the software team at the library of the University of Antwerp.
 However, to `err == human`, so please use GoAWK at your own risk.
 I intend not to change the Go API in a breaking way in any v1.x.y version.

 ## AWKGo